threecuptea/spark_tutorial_2/README.md

                 A rough guess is that at most five tasks per executor can achieve full write throughput".

              b. num of paramMap decides no. loops of repeated ALS fit and RegressionEvaluator evaluate jobs.
 Each loop accounts for 6 jobs in MovieLensALS.
-No. of jobs was increased 24 if I added one more maxIter param.
-                That definitely increases processing time significantly.
 Some jobs are 100% correlated with maxIter param like 'count at ALS.scala:944', increasing no. of stages from 22 to 42 when I increase maxIter from 10 to 20.
 There is trade-off of performance vs. rmse in terms of value of maxIter.

              c.
+CrossValidator is very time consuming because the above time have to times No. of folds.
+In this case, it is 10.
+Also it requires lots of memory.
+I couldn't adjust --core-memory to 2g.
+2 * 2g + 1g (driver) will execeeds available memory.

+             d.
+It takes 7 -11 sec. to run recommendForAllUsers(numItems).
+Yes, we pays the unfront cost for all users.

+             e.
 I adjusted spark.sql.shuffle.partitions to 8 because the default is 200 which is way too high in test environment.
 That only affects Spark-SQL operations and does not affect operations involved RDD partitions.

-             d.
+             f.
 I also tried org.apache.spark.serializer.KryoSerializer which does not help in the psedu-distributed environment (It might help in real network environment).
 I also tried dynamicAllocation following appropriate yarn shuffle instructions and configures with --conf spark.shuffle.service.enabled=true --conf spark.dynamicAllocation.enabled=true.
 It keeps using
                 --conf spark.dynamicAllocation.minExecutors=1 setting and did not bounce up # executors.